Amazon Brand Story Feature

 Magichrome shower handles amazon brand story example

 Use beautiful images in your modules to attract customers and keep them scrolling to see more content.
-There is no limit to the number of modules you can add, so feel free to add as many as you like.
+You can add up to 19 modules, so don’t be afraid to add more info about your brand, collections or featured products.

 This leads to the next point…